 Going through a divorce gives you a profound sense of loss, and it is something that has to be grieved fully to move on and be stronger for the experience.
 Instead of dwelling on loss, it can be uplifting and good for your mood to practice thankfulness (often called gratitude) very consciously and mindfully.
-Look hard for the things you have to be thankful for in life, even if it is something small.
+Look hard for the things you have to be thankful for in life, even if it is small.
 Find at least one thing to be thankful for every day, and it will make you a stronger and more optimistic person.

 3. Embracing Your Individuality

 When you get married, you often lose your identity as you become a couple instead of an individual.
-If you married young, you probably really never got the opportunity to figure out who you were as a person before you became a couple.
+If you married young, you probably never got the opportunity to figure out who you were as a person before becoming a couple.
 Now is the time to find yourself and embrace your individuality may be right.
 You might find it helpful to give yourself permission to do so unapologetically, without excuses or explanations, and without feelings of guilt.
 You deserve to be you that makes you happy and strong, and no one can take that away from you unless you let them.

 What You Can Do To Recover

-If you are struggling with your divorce and you feel that you are not able to gain strength and happiness on your own, it can help to talk to a therapist or counselor to get you through this trying time.
-If you do not feel that you have the time or resources to see a therapist or counselor in person, you do have some other options.
-Online counseling services, such as ReGain make therapy and counseling much more convenient and easy to maintain.
+If you are struggling with your divorce and feel that you cannot gain strength and happiness on your own, it can help talk to a therapist or counselor to get you through this trying time.
+If you do not feel that you have the time or resources to see a therapist or counselor in person, you have other options.
+Online counseling services, such as ReGain, make therapy and counseling much more convenient and easy to maintain.
 Regain therapists and counselors specialize in relationships and divorce, and they can help you through this process so that you come out stronger and healthier.
 Get started today.